JonathanFerreirar/browser-radio/README.md

 ### 💻 Ensure you have Docker installed and configured on your machine.

-1. Build youR docker image
+1. Build your docker image
  ```sh
 docker build -t docker-coodesh .